 Public Rights Project helps talented attorneys find pathways into rewarding public service careers.
-We place skilled, public interest-minded fellows into a state or city government law office -- a City Attorney, District Attorney, or Attorney General -- for two years.
-Fellows will have the opportunity to work on a range of civil rights, economic justice, and environmental justice issues that directly impact vulnerable populations locally and across the country.
+We place skilled, public interest-minded fellows into state or local government law offices -- City Attorneys, District Attorneys, or Attorneys General -- for two years.
+Fellows have the opportunity to work on a range of civil rights, economic justice, and environmental justice issues that directly impact vulnerable populations locally and across the country.

-Fellows will work collaboratively alongside colleagues in their government offices on affirmative litigation, coalition building and community engagement, policy research, and other enforcement projects developed with their placement offices.
+Fellows will work collaboratively alongside government colleagues on affirmative litigation, coalition building and community engagement, policy research, and other enforcement projects developed with their placement offices.
 They will help develop new cases and generate new ideas for their office to expand public rights enforcement.